mihaildono/padawan-project/youngling/exercises/conditional-tasks.md

 ```
 ### isEven
 Create a `isEven(num)` function that has 1 argument (num:number) and returns (boolean),
-which checks if a word begins and ends with the letter `F`.
+which checks if a number is even.

 You can test your function with the following code:
 ```js